Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 Your integration ID will be used to connect your TRIRIGA with the Assistant Skill on the cloud.
 You will use this Integration ID in the next step.

-To request your Integration ID simply send the building xls files and the username/password of the assistant account to **[jtmoore@us.ibm.com](jtmoore@us.ibm.com)** the `.xls` files generated from the reports for the creation of your assistant.
+To request your Integration ID, send the following to **[jtmoore@us.ibm.com](jtmoore@us.ibm.com)**:
+1. The Excel files generated from the three reports:
+- Reservable Spaces (Step A).
+- All Active Locations (Step A).
+- Location Timezones (Step B).
+2. The URL for your TRIRIGA instance.
+Note: The instance must be accessible without a VPN and through HTTPS.
+3. The username and password for the assistant account (Step D).

 ### Part 4 - Add Assistant UI to Workplace Services apps